rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-11-27-nupkg-ergonomics.md

 ---
 layout: post
-title: Nupkg Ergonomics or: The ongoing saga of C# bindings to NNG native library
+title: Nupkg Ergonomics or, The ongoing saga of C# bindings to NNG native library
 tags:
 - dotnet
 - nuget